kurtosis-tech/kurtosis/docs/docs/cli-reference/index.md

 :::info

-Users can use the `--cli-log-level` flag to display entire flag traces to the cli.
-By default the entire stack-traces are logged on to `kurtosis-cli.log` file.
-The command below, for example, will display the entire stack-traces to the cli for debugging purpose.
+Users can use the `--cli-log-level` flag to display the entire stack trace to the CLI.
+By default the entire stack trace is saved to the `kurtosis-cli.log` file.
+The command below, for example, will display the entire stack-traces to the CLI for debugging purposes:

 ```
 kurtosis run --cli-log-level debug github.com/package-author/package-repo